Travel information for skiing & hiking holiday in the Dolomites

 When you go back to the beautiful scenery of the Dolomites mountains, the paradise in the Alps, you come to realise the immensity of these majestic mountains.
 Many marvellous accommodations are located in the best travel region and charming resorts and places of the Alps.

 On June 26th 2009 UNESCO listed the Dolomites as a Natural World Heritage Site to protect the highly distinctive mountain landscapes that are of exceptional natural beauty.
-One of the best wintersport, skiing, walking, hiking and biking areas for holiday in the Dolomites, part of the Alps in northern Italy.
+One of the best wintersport and skiing area for ski holiday and walking, hiking and biking areas for summer holiday in the Dolomites, part of the Alps in northern Italy.

 A novelty is the interactive ski map of the Sella Ronda ski circuit in the Dolomites of Italy.
-You can see on the map the animated course of the green and orange Sellaronda with the lifts, including the location of the accommodations.
+You can see on the map the animated course of the green and orange Sellaronda with the lifts, including the location of the accommodations and the restaurants of the Dolomites.

 The Dolomites ski resorts, skiing and hiking areas